One Day in Ostuni Itinerary (for First-Time Visitors!)

 Ostuni’s beauty is that it can easily be explored within a day, especially if you are short on time or trying to fit as much into your trip as possible.

-To help you plan your time in Ostuni, I have put together the ultimate one day Ostuni itinerary.
+To help you plan your time in Ostuni, I have put together the ultimate one-day Ostuni itinerary.
 It will take you through the can’t-miss sights in Ostuni.

-Below is my Ostuni one day guide.
+Below is my Ostuni one-day guide.
 If you have any suggestions to add or other recommendations, please leave me a comment with them!

-This is the perfect addition to any 10 day Italy itinerary if you end up in Puglia or the south!
+This is the perfect addition to any 10-day Italy itinerary if you end up in Puglia or the south!

 Your trip to Ostuni, Italy - Ostuni travel guide

-Ostuni One Day Itinerary
+Ostuni One-Day Itinerary Overview

 Start Your Day Off With Breakfast

 Breakfast in Italy isn’t the greatest, in my opinion.
-I am not a fan of sweet things and they always seem to be super sweet and in a package (it’s okay, Italy, everything else you eat makes up for it).
+I am not a fan of sweet things, and they always seem to be super sweet and in a package (it’s okay, Italy; everything else you eat makes up for it).

-However, I do enjoy starting the morning off with a good coffee and that is one thing the Italians do perfectly.
+However, I do enjoy starting the morning off with a good coffee, and that is one thing the Italians do perfectly.

 one day in ostuni itinerary